-Compliance with the OU publicity requirements are a key element of the Policy Compliance Review and Institutional Review processes.
+Compliance with the OU publicity requirements is a key element of the administrative audit and Institutional Review processes.
 Our ongoing due diligence checks seek to ensure that all publicly available material is compliant with Competition and Markets Authority (CMA) requirements.